http://www.houseofhanson.com/formerlyowned.html

 Eloise

-Buyers: if you encounter a machine that is sold please send us an email so we can remove that ad so that others such as yourself do not make unnecessary telephone calls or emails.
-We contact the sellers to confirm the machine is sold before taking any ads down, so it can sometimes be a few extra days.
-We apologize to any of you that get caught in that time frame.
+Buyers: if you encounter a machine that is sold please send us an email so I can remove that ad so that others such as yourself do not make unnecessary telephone calls or emails.
+I contact the sellers to confirm the machine is sold before taking any ads down, so it can sometimes be a few extra days.
+I apologize to any of you that get caught in that time frame.

-Buyers & Sellers: most ads continue to result in sold machines within a week or so even during the week of a MQS.
-We have had a difficult time keeping ads up very long.
+Buyers & Sellers: most ads continue to result in sold machines even during the week of a MQS.
 If you are thinking of upgrading your machine, it might prove to be to your advantage to consider starting now.
 The seller can always work with the buyer for the physical picking-up of the machine after the seller's new machine arrives.
 This gives the buyer time to arrange a location for the "new" machine and to get prepared with classes at the MQS or elsewhere, should the buyer be new to longarming.

-We are often asked what the selling prices are of formerly owned quilting machines.
-We do not know what the machines sell for unless the seller offers that information when they contact us to have the ad removed from the web page, and we feel it would be rude to ask.
-However, based on our contact with sellers over the last several years we have a "feel" for the market and we volunteer the following opinion. <g> Generally, formerly owned machines sell for about half the price of a new machine.
+I am often asked what the selling prices are of formerly owned quilting machines.
+I do not know what the machines sell for unless the seller offers that information when they contact me to have the ad removed from the web page, and I feel it would be rude to ask.
+However, based on my contact with sellers over the years I have a "feel" for the market and I volunteer the following opinion. <g> Generally, formerly owned machines sell for about half the price of a new machine.
 If the machine is old and well used (without new type accessories and possibly sold by a family member who knows nothing about longarming such as the sale of a machine after the death of its owner) it might sell for a quarter of the price of a new machine.
 However, if the machine is say 6 months old and loaded it can sell for three-fourths of the price of a new machine.
 Another variable is the individual model and brand of a machine.
 The most popular brand and model seems to be the Gammill Classic.
 These sell quickly and the sellers generally get their asking price.

-Generally used machines work just fine and we know of no brand nor model that one needs to stay away from.
+Generally used machines work just fine and I know of no brand nor model that one needs to stay away from.
 Our industry is pretty fortunate in that regard.
-It is our belief that unless a used machine has been dropped or gone through a flood, it will probably be just fine.
+It is my belief that unless a used machine has been dropped or gone through a flood, it will probably be just fine.

 All this having been said there are a few variables that make a tremendous difference to the buyer.
 If the seller is the user of the machine and can demo and possibly give a few hours of lessons (if the buyer is just starting out) it really helps.
 This serves several purposes the seller might not be aware of.
 By demonstrating the machine the buyer sees that it works.
 But, more importantly it gives the buyer confidence in what the seller says because it demonstrates knowledge of the machine.
 If the seller is a family member who does not know how to operate the machine and the prospective buyer is new to longarming it might be to the advantage of both the seller and buyer to find someone who can operate the machine to demonstrate that the machine is working properly.